redis/redis-vl-python/README.md

 ### 💫 Beyond Vector Search
-Modern GenAI applications require much more than RAG-style vector search in order to perform well in production. `redisvl` provides some common extensions that improve applications working with LLMs:
+Modern GenAI applications require much more than RAG-style vector search in order to perform well in production. `redisvl` provides some common extensions that aim to improve applications working with LLMs:

 - **LLM Semantic Caching** is designed to increase the request QPS, reduce the cost of using LLM models in production, and drive towards more compliant + consistent responses, robust to nuanced input.

     ```python
-    from redisvl.llmcache import SemanticCache
+    from redisvl.extensions.llmcache import SemanticCache

     # init cache with TTL (expiration) policy and semantic distance threshhold
     llmcache = SemanticCache(